-Wang Zhiheng, has served as the Bank's Employee Supervisor since December 2018.
-He currently serves as General Manager of the Human Resources Department of the Head Office of the Bank and Director of BOC Aviation Limited and BOC International Holdings Limited.
-He joined the Bank in July 1999, and used to serve as Deputy General Manager of the Human Resources Department of the Head Office, Deputy General Manager of Guangdong Branch and General Manager of Qinghai Branch of the Bank.
+Wang Zhiheng, has served as Employee Supervisor of the Bank since December 2018.
+Mr. Wang currently serves as General Manager of the Human Resources Department of the Head Office and Director of BOC Aviation Limited, BOC International Holdings Limited and Bank of China Group Insurance Company Limited.
+He joined the Bank in July 1999 and used to serve as Deputy General Manager of the Human Resources Department of the Head Office, Deputy General Manager of Guangdong Branch and General Manager of Qinghai Branch of the Bank.
 He graduated and obtained a Master's degree in Finance from Nankai University in 1999.

-Li Changlin, has served as the Bank's Employee Supervisor since December 2018.
-He currently serves as General Manager of the Credit Approval Department of the Head Office of the Bank and Director of Bank of China Group Investment Limited.
-He joined the Bank in September 1984, and used to serve as Deputy General Manager of the Risk Management Department of the Head Office and General Manager of the Credit Approval Division of the Risk Management Unit of the Head Office of the Bank.
+Li Changlin, has served as Employee Supervisor of the Bank since December 2018.
+Mr. Li currently serves as General Manager of the Credit Approval Department of the Head Office and Director of Bank of China Group Investment Limited.
+He joined the Bank in September 1984 and used to serve as Deputy General Manager of the Risk Management Department of the Head Office and General Manager of the Credit Approval Division of the Risk Management Unit of the Head Office.
 He graduated from the finance major of Central University of Finance and Economics in 1984.

-Leng Jie, has served as the Bank's Employee Supervisor since December 2018.
-He currently serves as General Manager of Hebei Branch of the Bank.
+Leng Jie, has served as Employee Supervisor of the Bank since December 2018.
+Mr. Leng currently serves as General Manager of Hebei Branch of the Bank.
 He started working in November 1981 and joined the Bank in September 1988.
 He used to serve as Deputy General Manager of Shandong Branch, Deputy General Manager of Shanxi Branch, General Manager of Ningxia Branch and General Manager of Chongqing Branch of the Bank.
 He graduated from the economics administration major of Shandong Institute of Light Industry in 1999 and the accounting major of University of Jinan in 2009.